dnbasta/ynab-api-import/README.md

 3. Go to Developers -> User Secrets and create a new pair of secret_id and secret_key
 ### YNAB
 1. Create a personal access token for YNAB as described [here](https://api.ynab.com/)
-2. Get your target budget & account IDs.
-You can find the IDs if you go to https://app.ynab.com/ and open the target account by clicking on the name on the left hand side menu.
-The URL does now contain both IDs https://app.ynab.com/<budget_id>/accounts/<account_id>

 ## Usage
 ### 1. Install library from PyPI